JessDF/Linux_Server/README.md

    sudo python item_database_config.py
    ```
 <hr>
 Everything should be working now.
 I want to thank Fernando Saavedra (@fsvdr) and Péter Szabó (@peta) for the help.
-I spoke with them on the udacity channel and they were a big help.
+I spoke with them on the udacity channel and they were a big help. <br> <br>

+For reference final layout of folder structure is: https://github.com/JessDF/catalog